Feral goats in Australia: Impact on native fauna

 Feral goats affect the native terrestrial fauna of Australia by direct competition for resources such as food, water and shelter, and by contributing to changes in ecosystems.
 These impacts are usually undesirable because they reduce the biodiversity of the ecosystem.
 Feral goats compete with domestic livestock for food and water, although dietary overlap in some habitats may be high only when food is limiting.
 When it comes to water, feral goats can even exclude some animals aggressively.
 The goats can cause water levels in rock holes to be so lowered as to exclude other animals or cause animals to fall in, drown and consequently, pollute the supply.
-Goat dung can be deposited around waterholes and springs to a depth of several centimeters.
+Goat dung can be deposited around waterholes and springs to a depth of several centimetres.
 Dung, along with the bodies of goats that fall in water and decompose, is likely to eutrophicate the water and have a major impact on the freshwater biota.
 Feral goats also compete with the native animals for shelter especially in rock caves.
 They have also found to eat some invertebrates such as gall-forming and scale insects.
 But whether this deliberate or incidental is unknown.

 Goats are also considered a serious threat to yellow-footed rock-wallaby (Petrogale xanthopus) populations as there is considerable overlap in both species’ diet and habitat.
 Rock-wallaby numbers recovered after the 1983 drought in Gap Range, New South Wales where goats had been culled but concurrently failed to recover at the nearby Coturaundee Range, where goats were present in very high densities because they were not culled.
 Feral goats have been implicated in the decline of the brush-tailed rock-wallabies (Petrogale penicillata) in South Australia.

 The additional grazing pressure that the feral goats apply has two consequences in relation to effects on other animals.
 Firstly, this will increase the amount of time when food is limiting.
 Secondly, goats have a more catholic diet than sheep, cattle and kangaroos, utilising many shrubs and trees that are unpalatable to these species.
 A broader ecological niche may allow goats to persist longer in droughts than their competitors and have a greater impact on their common food supply.
 In high numbers, and during drought, they may therefore significantly reduce the biomass of perennial vegetation, leading to further land degradation and hampering regeneration of vegetation.
 Goats are also a potential reservoir for a number of exotic diseases that could enter Australia, such as foot-and-mouth disease.
 Any attempt at eliminating a disease could therefore be frustrated by the difficulties and cost in controlling goats.

 Feral goats have a more indirect impact on the native fauna as a result of their effects on the vegetation and soil.
 The changes to the vegetation harm some native animals, whereas benefit a few like the ones that feed on goat dung, such as termites and decomposers.